endlos99/xdt99/ide/EDITORS.md

 stop positions for assembly programs.

 Note that IDEA also supports different keymaps, including Eclipse and Emacs key bindings.
+You can also define your own key bindings.

-By default, the xdt99 IDEA plugin associates file extensions `.a99` and `.b99` with TI assembly and TI Extended BASIC, respectively.
+By default, the xdt99 IDEA plugin associates file extensions `.a99` and `.b99` with TMS9900 assembly and TI Extended BASIC, respectively.
 To register additional extensions, add them in the Settings > Editor > File Types tab.

 Contact Information